samuel-book/samuel_shap_paper_1/_sources/xgb_with_feature_selection/outline.md

         * Compare Shap values and XGBoost Importance
         * Analyse relationship between features and Shap values with beeswarm, waterfall, and scatter plots.

+* *Comparing Shap values between high and low thrombolysing hospitals*:
+    * Plot SHAP values for the top and bottom 30 hospitals, as assessed by the predicted thrombolysis use in the 10k cohort set.

+* *Plotting thrombolysis rate by feature value for low and high thrombolysing hospitals*:
+    * Plot the relationships between feature values and thrombolysis use for low and high thrombolysing hospitals.